Red Sox SS Bogaerts ready to step up as clubhouse leader

 And he should have him for a while.

-Bogaerts signed a six-year, $120 million contract extension in 2019 that could keep him in Boston through 2025.
+Bogaerts signed a six-year, $120 million contract in 2019 that could keep him in Boston through 2025.
 But it also has an opt-out after next season, and the market for star shortstops was shaken up this offseason when San Diego signed Fernando Tatis Jr. to a 14-year deal for $340 million.

 “Obviously, he got a boatload of money.
 Good for him; good for his family,” Bogaerts said.
 “It’s something good for the shortstop class that’s going to come up this year.
 Hopefully all of them get paid the way they want to.”